Grants

 Description

-This scheme supports ICTs that involve both clinician and company contributing intellectual inputs and funds to conduct the trial and developing novel or pre-existing drugs/medical device/interventions for new indications.
+This scheme supports ICTs that involve both clinician and company contributing intellectual inputs and funds to conduct the trials on novel or pre-existing drugs/medical device/interventions for new indications.

 This scheme does not support trials that are fully funded/sponsored by companies.
 Such trials typically do not require the clinicians’ intellectual inputs as the clinical trial protocol has already been designed by the company, and the clinicians’ involvement is more for subject/patient recruitment.